Taking Baby's Temperature

 forehead or pacifiers that have a dot that changes color to show a fever.
 These aren't

 When using any of the digital devices, read and carefully follow the directions.

-These are instances when you should always call your health care provider about a fever in your child:
+Always call your healthcare provider about a fever in your child in these cases:

-Any fever in a child who is lethargic (doesn't awaken easily), looks ill, or isn't responsive
+Any fever in a child who doesn't awaken easily (is lethargic), looks ill, or isn't

 How to treat it

 Fever is part of the body’s natural immune response.
 It helps fight infection.
 But

 a fever can make an infant or child fussy and uncomfortable.
 You may wish to treat